-The original steel windows on Suburb houses will be standard Imperial sizes.
-It is important that the replacement window units are the correct size for the window opening.
-Sometimes the replacement windows are too small and have to be altered to fit into the window opening.
+It is important that the replacement window units are the exact size to fit the window opening.
+Sometimes the replacement units are too small and leave a gap.
+They then have to be fitted into the window opening.
 This is sometimes achieved by packing out the gap with additional pieces or timber, a large mortar joint, mastic or expandable foam which can look unsightly.